 - What’s the marketing platform?
 Who’s the right customer?
 Do we understand the customer?
 What kind of market research has been done?

 - Who’s doing the work?
 Are you utilizing sub-contractors or hiring employees?

 - What is your budget?
 Do you have a sample profit and loss for the next 90 days, 6 months, and year?

 These are all important questions you must answer and understand.
 Once that information is outlined and in place, then you can move forward.
-If you would like help with the process or anything else when it comes to operating your business, check out the Work With Me tab and go to the Coaching page.
+If you would like help with the process or anything else when it comes to operating your business, check out the What We Do tab and go to the Coaching page.
 We can schedule a time to get together over Skype or in person if you’re in the Nashville area.